roysubs/custom_bash/README.md

   Ubuntu-20.04    Running         1
 ```
 To change the default distro, `wsl -s Ubuntu-20.04`.
 The default distro will be what is used when piping ( ` | wsl grep '123'` ) and will be what started by default with `wsl` or `bash`.  e.g.
-    `dir | wsl grep -i win | wsl sed 's/win/xxx/g'   # will use the default distro on each wsl`
+`    dir | wsl grep -i win | wsl sed 's/win/xxx/g'   # will use the default distro on each wsl`
 However, you could use multiple different WSL instances on a single command:
-    `Write-Output "Hello``nLinux!" | wsl -d Ubuntu grep -i linux | wsl -d Debian cowsay   # if Ubuntu/Debian distros are present`
+`    Write-Output "Hello``nLinux!" | wsl -d Ubuntu grep -i linux | wsl -d Debian cowsay   # if Ubuntu/Debian distros are present`

-To reset a WSL distro back to an initial state: Settings > Apps > Apps & features > select the Linux Distro Name
-In the Advanced Options link, select the "Reset" button to restroe to the initial install state (everything will be deleted).

-# VS Code Remote WSL Extension
-This enables you to store your project files on the Linux file system, using Linux command line tools, but also using VS Code on Windows to author, edit, debug, or run your project in an internet browser without any of the performance slow-downs associated with working across the Linux and Windows file systems.
-Learn more.
+Keep in mind that:
+• PowerShell is case-insensitive and uses objects by default.
+• Linux is case-sensitive and passes strings by default.
+Some examples (all of the below are from a PowerShell prompt).

+First, this is all pure PowerShell.
+Note that the output of these is case-insensitive by default.
+`    Get-Process | Select-String win       # This fails due to requiring to convert to a string first`
+`    Get-Process | Out-String -Stream | Select-String win`
+`    ps | Out-String -Stream | sls win     # Using 'Get-alias -Definition to find aliases for each Cmdlet`
+As `Select-String` will try to use objects from the pipe, `Out-String -Stream` is required to flatten that to a string.

+In the below, `ps` is PowerShell (`Get-Process`) but the `grep` after `wsl` will be handled by the WSL distro.
+When piping to a non-PowerShell command (not just WSL, but anything non-PowerShell), PowerShell automatically flattens that output to a string so something like `Out-String` is not required.
+Note that by default the output below is case-sensitive and so probabaly shows less items than the above pure PowerShell.
+`    ps | wsl grep win      # ps will be PowerShell 'Get-Process`
+Following will be case-insensitive:
+`    ps | wsl grep win      # ps will be PowerShell 'Get-Process`

+Below is from WSL, accessing the Windows filesystem (a more complex example):
+winhome here will always fine the case-sensitive User folder in the Windows filesystem (due to case-sensitivity in Linux, this folder could have different case than the Linux user name. e.g. "C:\Users\John" in Windows might be "/home/john" in WSL:
+`    winhome=$(find /mnt/c/Users -maxdepth 1 -type d -regextype posix-extended -iregex /mnt/c/users/$USER)`

 # WSL Backup/Restore and moving to other drives
 Linux disk images install by default to the C: drive.